Azure/aaz/Commands/tsi/access-policy/_update.md

 # [Command] _tsi access-policy update_

-Update an access policy in the specified environment.
+Update the access policy with the specified name in the specified subscription, resource group, and environment.

 ## Versions